Type 054A frigate

 The Type 054A (NATO/OSD Jiangkai II) is a class of guided-missile frigate from the People's Republic of China.
 It is a development of the Type 054 frigate; compared to its predecessor, the Type 054A has medium-range air defense capability in the form of Type 382 radar and vertically launched (VLS) HHQ-16 surface-to-air missiles.

-The Type 054A entered service with the People's Liberation Army Navy (PLAN) in January 2008, and was a key component of the PLAN's surface fleet by the late 2010s.
-Production was ongoing in 2021.
+The first ship (Xuzhou) of the new Type 054A was laid down in 2005 and entered service with the People's Liberation Army Navy (PLAN) in January 2008; the class was a key component of the PLAN's surface fleet by the late 2010s.
+Production was ongoing in 2023, with 30 ships in service by mid 2019, while the next batch of 10 ships commissioned from 2022 onwards, and a final batch of 10 ships under development, although this last batch may be built to the follow-on Type 054B frigate design.

 Design

 The Type 054 was heavily influenced by the La Fayette-class frigate from France, and so reflected the strategic and operational requirements of that country.
 The development of the Type 054A may have been driven by China's need to address high-intensity armed conflict.

 The Type 054A uses the same stealthy hull form as the Type 054.
 The forward launcher for HQ-7 short-range SAM is replaced with a 32-cell vertical launching system for medium-range HHQ-16 SAMs and Yu-8 antisubmarine rockets.
 The smaller main gun and Type 730 close-in weapon system (CIWS) are also installed.

 The radar suite makes use of technology reverse engineered from Russian systems; the affected Chinese systems may include the H/LJQ-382 air search radar (from the Fregat MAE-3) and the H/LJQ-366 fire control radar (from the Mineral ME).
 The HHQ-16 target illuminators may also be derived from the Russian MR-90.

-Ships starting with the 17th unit were constructed with enhanced anti-submarine warfare capability - adding variable depth and towed array sonar - and the Type 1130 CIWS instead of the Type 730.
+Ships starting with the 17th unit (Huanggang) were constructed with enhanced anti-submarine warfare capability - adding variable depth and towed array sonar - and the Type 1130 CIWS instead of the Type 730.
 These ships have been unofficially referred to as Type 054A+, Type 054A2, or modified Jiangkai II.

 In 2015, Gabe Collins estimated that each ship cost US$348 million.